 We view $\widehat \P^K$ as a worst-case measure.
 This is because one cannot outperform the robust growth-optimal strategy $\hat \theta$ under this measure.
 The main difficulty in constructing $\widehat \P^K$ is to specify the dynamics of $Y$ such that the ergodic property, Definition~\ref{def:upsilon}\ref{item:ergodic}, holds.
 Our construction of $\widehat \P^K$ requires additional assumptions on the inputs $c_X$ and $p$, which are stated as Assumption~\ref{ass:nondegeneracy} in the next section.
-We note that our method ensures the existence of \emph{a} worst-case measure (i.e.\ a measure in $\Pi_K$, under which $X$ has dynamics \eqref{eqn:X_dynamics}), but we do not expect this worst-case measure to be unique.
-Indeed, Example~\ref{ex:beta} exhibits uncountably many worst-case measures.
+We note that our method ensures the existence of \emph{a} worst-case measure (i.e.\ a measure in $\Pi_K$ under which $X$ has dynamics \eqref{eqn:X_dynamics}), but the worst-case measure is not unique in general.
+Indeed, Example~\ref{ex:beta} exhibits a situation with uncountably many worst-case measures.